terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/blazor/get-started.md

 ---
-title: Wprowadzenie do ASP.NET Core Blazor
+title: Get started with ASP.NET Core Blazor
 author: guardrex
-description: Rozpocznij pracę z Blazor, tworząc aplikację Blazor za pomocą wybranego przez siebie narzędzia.
+description: Get started with Blazor by building a Blazor app with the tooling of your choice.
 monikerRange: '>= aspnetcore-3.0'
 ms.author: riande
 ms.custom: mvc